 My game plan was to stay close to the left-hand break to avoid being too far out into the channel.
-Cactus beach can feel a little scary at times with the thoughts of shark attacks.
-A dolphin or seal would appear at times, making your heart beat out of your chest.
+Cactus beach can feel a little scary at times with the thought of shark attacks.
+A dolphin or seal would appear at times, making your heartbeat out of your chest.

 Having a few surfers out there with you generally puts your mind at ease most of the time.
 (50/50 ratio risk rating)